solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

         !!! info "If you have more than one Azure subscription, you may need to run `az account set -s <subscription-id> to specify the correct subscription to use."

-    !!! task "Step 2: Authenticate with `azd` for provisioning & managing resources"
+    !!! note "Step 2: Authenticate with `azd` for provisioning & managing resources"

     4. Log in to Azure Developer CLI.
 This is only required once per-install.